fastai/course-v3/docs/start/gcp.md

 gcloud compute ssh --zone=$ZONE jupyter@$INSTANCE_NAME -- -L 8080:localhost:8080
 ```

-If you put your default zone to 'us-west1-b' (or changed the zone of your instance to your configuration default), you can skip the '--zone=$ZONE' part.

 Before you are able to connect, Google Cloud may ask you to create an SSH key.
-Just follow the prompts, choose a passphrase and save it somewhere safe.
+Just follow the prompts (the passphrase is optional, if you aren't going to be using this key for anything too secure).

 If everything went ok, you should now be connected to your GCP instance!
-Cicking the link in your deploy page under 'Access the running Jupyter notebook' will open a new window with jupyter lab.
-To switch to jupyter notebook replace 'lab' by 'tree' or go at [localhost:8080/tree](http://localhost:8080/tree).
+To use it, simply go to [localhost:8080/tree](http://localhost:8080/tree).
 Note that this only work while you maintain the ssh connection.

 ## Step 4: Access fast.ai materials